Equim-chan/My-OJ-Solutions/README.md

 _(WIP)_

-My solutions for LeetCode OJ, Codewars, Vijos, ~~paiza~~, etc..<br/>
+My solutions for LeetCode OJ, Codewars, Vijos, CSUOJ, ~~paiza~~, etc..<br/>
 _Update 16-12-14: I am not permitted to share my solutions nor the corresponding questions of the challenges in paiza due to its policy._

-Some solutions have various versions of different languages.
+Some solutions have various versions in different languages.

 ## Elegant cases